gammapy/gammapy/docs/install/check.rst

 -------------

 If you have an issue with Gammapy installation or usage, please check this list.
-If your issue is not adressed, please send an email to the mailing list.
+If your issue is not addressed, please send an email to the mailing list.

 - Q: I get an error mentioning something (e.g. Astropy) isn't available, but I did install it.